alpmestan/ghc-pretty-errors/0000-error-values-proposal.rst

-**Note**: the textual rendering of the errrors, warnings and suggestions should remain identical, this proposal really is about GHC's representation of errors.
+**Note**: the textual rendering of the errrors, warnings and suggestions should remain identical, this proposal really is about GHC's "internal" (it is exposed to GHC API users, so not entirely internal) representation of errors.

 Proposed Change Specification